This post is also available in: Svenska

 Wooping cough (pertussis) vaccine for pregnant women protects infants against whooping cough

 The UK recently had an even worse pertussis epidemic than we are currently experiencing in Sweden.
-There, 14 babies died of whooping cough in 2012 and 13 babies in 2013 to 2016.
-In 2017, no child in the UK died of whooping cough after the whooping cough vaccination was introduced to pregnant women.
+There, 14 babies died in 2012 and 13 babies in 2013 to 2016 caused by whooping cough.
+In 2017, no child in the UK died of whooping cough after introducing the whooping cough vaccination to pregnant women.

-The whooping cough vaccine for pregnant women protects the infant in two ways.
+Whooping cough vaccine for pregnant women protects them in two ways.
 One, the mother forms antibodies that are transmitted via the placenta to the newborn baby.
-And two, the mother herself receives protection and does not risk becoming ill and infecting the child when it is a newborn.
+And two, the mother herself receives protection and does not risk becoming ill and infecting the newborn.

-In Sweden, general vaccination of pregnant women against whooping cough is not recommended.
-It is not considered cost-effective, considering how unusual the infection.
-In addition, there are suspicions that the child’s own vaccination protection at 3 months could be affected by the vaccination given to the mother during pregnancy.
-However, this should not prevent individual pregnant women from going to a vaccination agency and asking for a booster dose of whooping cough vaccine during the third trimester of the pregnancy.
+In Sweden, general vaccination of pregnant women against whooping cough was not recommended, as it was not considered cost-effective considering how rare the infection was.
+In addition, there were suspicions that the child’s own vaccination protection at 3 months, could be affected by the vaccination during the mother’s pregnancy.
+However, thankfully from 2022, the public health authority issued a statement that now recommends pregnant women to take the whooping cough vaccination from week 16.

 Breastfeeding does not provide any protection against whooping cough.

 Whooping cough is a deadly disease for infants.
-Vaccinations can prevent whooping cough in pregnant women and infants from the age of two months.
-Antibiotic treatment is also used for infants exposed to the infection.
+It can be prevented in infants when vaccinating pregnant women, by vaccinating for infants from the age of two months, and by antibiotic treatment for infants exposed to the infection.
 Test infants and their family members for suspected whooping cough.